SGL Carbon: Locations

 At the end of 2024, SGL Carbon had a total of 29 production sites (17 in Europe, 8 in North America and 4 in Asia).
 In Germany – in addition to its headquarters in Wiesbaden – the company has a total of five production facilities, located in Meitingen (near Augsburg), in Bonn in Wackersdorf, in Limburg and in Willich.

 In addition, SGL Carbon has an extensive service and distribution network in approximately 80 countries worldwide with which it supplies its customers.

+Nuclear energy applications

+SGL Carbon supplies nuclear-grade graphite for High-Temperature Gas-cooled Reactors (HTGRs).
+In January 2026, SGL Carbon entered into a multi-year supply agreement with X-energy for graphite components for X-energy's Xe-100 small modular reactor, including an initial contract exceeding $100 million for a proposed four-unit plant at Dow's Seadrift, Texas site under the U.S. Department of Energy's Advanced Reactor Demonstration Program.

 Electrode cartel and antitrust litigation

 In the field of graphite electrodes for electric arc furnaces, SGL Carbon was one of eight companies that operated a cartel and fixed prices between July 1992 and June 1997.
 The primary purpose of the cartel was to fix the price and allocate the volume of graphite electrodes sold in the United States and elsewhere.

 SGL Carbon was among the companies accused and fined for operating as a cartel and price fixing in the carbon electrode business.
 This was initially discovered in the US but later the European commission added their own case and fine.

 Eight companies were fined under the EEC action, the largest were Germany's SGL Carbon AG and UCAR International (Now Graftech International Ltd. of the United States).
 In the finding the EEC states:

 The Commission's decision comes after a thorough investigation, which established that the eight producers, which together account for the quasi totality of the production world-wide, operated a secret cartel during most of the 90s resulting in considerably higher prices than if the companies had competed against each other.

 SGL Carbon received the highest fine of the eight conspirators, amounting to €80.2 million in Europe in addition to the $135 million in the United States.

 To protect itself against damage payments for price fixing, SGL Carbon sought Chapter 11 protection in the United States.
 The Third Circuit adopted a "good faith" test and rejected a bankruptcy petition filed only because of the magnitude of anticipated antitrust claims.